In the UK, the benchmark interest rate is set by the Monetary Policy Committee (MPC) of the Bank of England.

 Source: Bank of England – 300-year History

-The Bank of England policymakers recently said that the domestic economic data was slightly stronger than expected in August of 2020.
-However, the UK economy is in a state of profound uncertainty due to the coronavirus pandemic with the aggravating factor of Brexit.
-All this means we are open to negative interest rates and even more QE.
+However, the UK economy is in a state of profound uncertainty due to the coronavirus pandemic and the aggravating factor of Brexit.

-Which means instead of earning interest on the money in our bank accounts, we will have to pay for our money to be in the bank, how times have changed!
+This means instead of earning interest on the money in our bank accounts, we will have to pay for our money to be in the bank, how times have changed!

 Historic major Bank base rate shocks